What is a LinkedList in Java?

 System.out.println("After Adding Last: " + fruits);

-// Remove first element
+// Remove the first element

 fruits.removeFirst();